cboettig/ews-review/manuscript-w-refs.md

 diagram, Figure 1, such transitions represent our best-understood cases.
-Researchers have relied on existing expertise and prior research to identify empirical systems most likely to experience critical transitions through the saddle-node-like mechanism (e.g. Carpenter 2011a, Dai et al. 2012), and have achieved a close match to theoretical predictions of early warning signals.
+Researchers have relied on existing expertise and prior research to identify empirical systems most likely to experience critical transitions through the saddle-node-like mechanism (e.g. Carpenter et al. 2011, Dai et al. 2012), and have achieved a close match to theoretical predictions of early warning signals.
 While these examples provide a much needed proof-of-principle that these signals can be detected in the real world, it is too early to apply the same methods to novel systems where the saddle-node is only one of many possible mechanisms.
 We